Saric-Group/MembraneReviewTutorials/DNTSimulations/README.md

-# Tutorial: Tether extrusion with a Dynamically Triangulated Network (DTN)
+# Tether extrusion with a Dynamically Triangulated Network (DTN)